-An affiliate of the Company's sponsor has agreed, commencing from the date that the Company's securities are first listed on the Nasdaq Capital Market ("NASDAQ") through the earlier of the Company's consummation of a Business Combination and its liquidation, to make available to the Company certain general and administrative services, including office space, utilities and administrative services, as the Company may require from time to time.
-The Company has agreed to pay an affiliate of the sponsor \$10,000 per month for 6 months for these services.
-After such date, such space, utilities and secretarial and administrative services will be provided to the Company free of charge.
+An affiliate of the Company's sponsor has agreed, commencing from the date that the Company's securities are first listed on NASDAQ' through the earlier of the Company's consummation of a Business Combination and its liquidation, to make available to the Company certain general and administrative services, including office space, utilities and administrative services, as the Company may require from time to time.
+The Company has agreed to pay an affiliate of the sponsor \$10,000 per month for these services.